ayushhirdani13/IT492_RecSys_CP2/README.md

-# Goodreads Book Recommendation System - CP2
+# Goodreads Book Recommendation System

 ## Introduction

-This project is a recommendation system built using datasets from the Goodreads book review website.
-The datasets contain reviews, user interactions, and various attributes describing the items.
-The recommendation system leverages this data to provide personalized book recommendations to users based on their past interactions.
+This project is a collaborative filtering-based recommendation system built using datasets from the Goodreads book review website.
+It utilizes user-based collaborative filtering and matrix factorization techniques to provide personalized book recommendations to users based on their past interactions.

+## Collaborative Filtering Recommendation System

+### User-based Collaborative Filtering

+- Utilizes user similarity to recommend items.
+- Based on the assumption that users who have interacted similarly in the past will interact similarly in the future.

+### Matrix Factorization

+- Designs the collaborative-based system using matrix factorization techniques.
+- Aims to factorize the user-item interaction matrix into lower-dimensional matrices to capture underlying patterns.

+## About Dataset

+These datasets encompass reviews sourced from the [Goodreads](https://www.goodreads.com/shelf/show/book-reviews) book review website, along with diverse attributes detailing the items.
+Importantly, these datasets capture various levels of user interaction, ranging from adding to a 'shelf,' providing ratings, to tracking reading progress.
+Here is the [Link](https://cseweb.ucsd.edu/~jmcauley/datasets.html#goodreads) to the dataset.

 ## Dataset Information